cspray/cspray.sh/README.md

 The following conditions will need to be met before installing and using this software.

-1. A successful install of ArchLinux, or derivative, with KDE and basic Linux tools.
+1. A successful installation of ArchLinux with KDE. (a)
-1. Access to a terminal with sudo access and `git` preinstalled.
+1. A terminal with sudo access and `git` installed.
-1. Access to encrypted USB drive with GPG keys for password-store.
+1. An encrypted USB drive with secure credentials used for sensitive steps of the process.

+(a) While this has only been tested on "vanilla" ArchLinux installs this should work on any Arch-based distro.
+Future updates should allow non-Arch based distros.

 ## Installation